 Meet Plaifah Kyoka Shodladd, our Student Ambassador who shares her learning experiences at VERSO and talks about her first published book, BE THE CHANGE;.
 Find out more about how Kyoka, whose name in Japanese means “building bridges” and “connecting”, is embarking on a journey to become a changemaker.

-What do you like about the learning and teaching at VERSO International School in Bangkok?
+What do you like about the learning and teaching at VERSO International School?

 VERSO for me is a reform movement of traditional education systems.
 VERSO allows us to personalize our learning and prepare for the future through the way instruction is designed.
 It allows me to develop new skills and learn something new every day, and most importantly, it has opened up new opportunities for me.

 How has VERSO brought out the best in you and/or supported your passion?

 From the moment I had my first interview at VERSO, I felt like the school fully supported my dreams and passions by giving me the time, space, and opportunity to discover and learn more about my passions in activism and entrepreneurship.
 VERSO has made me more confident and taught me to be comfortable in my own skin and step out of my comfort zone.
 Because of the great support and encouragement I received from the VERSO community, I was able to become an author at the age of 16.

 Being a cross-cultural kid has always been a challenge for me, especially considering how much western culture I was exposed to growing up.
 As a kid, I always felt insecure when speaking Thai because I did not think I was good enough.
 However, with the support of my Thai class and talking to new parents during school visits and telling my story, my Thai has improved significantly, giving me more confidence and knowledge about my culture